fedeotaran/blog/content/blog/how-build-this-site.md

   git clone https://github.com/nishanths/cocoa-hugo-theme.git themes/cocoa
 ```

-If you want customize any theme, fork the repository and add as submodule:
+If you want to customize some theme, fork the repository and add it as submodule:

 ```bash
   git submodule add https://github.com/budparr/cocoa-hugo-theme.git \